 SFSD students in the program have the option to take two USD education courses – Foundation of American Education (2 credits) and Field Experience (1 credit)– at just $40 per credit during their high school education.
 These courses are similar to dual credit in that students earn both high school and college credit; however, for this program, students do not have to meet any registration requirements or complete an application process.
 The credits transfer directly into the USD teacher education program, giving students an early start on their educational journey in the USD School of Education.
 The courses offer a concurrent experience in which students learn from their teachers in a high school classroom, and the curriculum is designed collaboratively by USD faculty and the classroom teacher.

-View this 4-year plan to see an example of how Teacher Pathway credits fit into a student’s college education.
+View this elementary education curriculum to see an example of how Teacher Pathway credits fit into a student's college education.

 Learning About Teaching and Higher Education